-C. Raid Phase

-The Imperial player may then use any Cavalry or Contra-Guerilla units that did not move during the Movement Phase to attempt to penetrate deep into the Republican's rear provinces to wrest control of them.
-Once the Imperial player has moved his raiding forces, the Republican player may raid with any cavalry, militia or guerilla units that did not move during the Movement Phase.
-The only leaders that may move during the raid phase are cavalry leaders and Col. Dupin.
+- 3 Raid Phase The Imperial player may then use any Cavalry or Contra-Guerilla units that did not move during the movement phase to attempt to penetrate deep into the Republican's rear provinces to wrest control of them.
+Once the Imperial player has moved his raiding forces, the Republican player may raid with any Cavalry, Militia or Guerilla units that did not move during the movement phase.
+The only leaders that may move during the raid phase are Cavalry leaders and Col. Dupin. - 4 Combat Phase All combat is resolved, including regular combat, raids, and sieges. - 5 End Turn Phase If this is not the last turn of the game, players determine if the game has been won.

-D. Combat Phase

-All combat is resolved, including regular combat, raids, and sieges.

-E. End Turn Phase

-If this is not the last turn of the game, players determine if the game has been won.
 If neither side has won, the game continues with both sides determining the provinces they control and then advancing the turn record marker to the next space on the game record track.

-4.1 The Reinforcement/Replacement Phase
+4.1 Reinforcement/Replacement Phase

-The Imperial player looks at the Order of Appearance to see if new units (reinforcements) arrive or are added to the Force Pool.
-He also checks to see if any units are to be withdrawn.
-All French, Belgian and Austrian reinforcements arrive at Vera Cruz (or any other Imperial controlled port if Vera Cruz is Republican controlled).

-4.1.1 Imperial Replacements: Beginning with Turn 2, the Imperial player totals up the number of provinces under Imperial control and adds 1D6 to the total.
-If Mexico City is not under Imperial control, halve the total, dropping any fraction.
-This represents the number of non-French RPs the Imperial player has available to mobilize/replace Imperial Mexican units.
-He may spend or accumulate these RPs as he sees fit at the cost of one RP per CF. Units may be brought in at full strength or reduced sides.
+The Imperial player looks at the Order of Appearance to see if new units arrive or are added to the force pool.
+He also checks to see if any units are withdrawn.
+Beginning with turn 2, the Imperial player totals up the number of provinces under Imperial control and adds a DR to the total.
+If Mexico City is not under Imperial control, halve the modified DR total, dropping any fraction.
+This represents the number of replacement points the Imperial player has available to mobilize/replace Imperial Mexican units.
+He may spend or accumulate these points as he sees fit at the cost of one replacement point per combat factor.
+Units may be brought in at full strength or reduced sides.
 Unless otherwise noted, these units will arrive in Mexico City.
-If Mexico City is not under Imperial control, place the units in any other city or port controlled by the Imperial player.
+If Mexico City is not under Imperial control, the units are placed in any other city or port controlled by the Imperial player.

-Beginning with Turn 2, the Imperial player also receives French RPs each turn equal to 1D6 plus 10 until the French decide to withdraw (see Module 11.0 Random Events).
-French RPs can only be used to replace French and French Foreign Legion units.
-These may be placed at Vera Cruz (or any other Imperial controlled port if Vera Cruz is Republican controlled).
-Austrian, Belgian, Spanish, British, Egyptian, Algerian and Naval units may never be replaced nor generate RPs if eliminated (see Case 7.3.6).
+Beginning with turn 2, the Imperial player also receives French replacement points each turn equal to a DR plus 10 until the French withdraw.
+French replacement points can be used to replace Foreign Legion, Austrian, and Belgian units as well as French units.
+All French, Belgian and Austrian replacements arrive at Vera Cruz (or any other Imperial controlled port if Vera Cruz is Republicancontrolled).

+Spanish, British, Egyptian, Algerian and Naval units may never be replaced and do not generate replacement points if eliminated (see Case 7.3.5).

-- 4.1.2 Republican Replacements: The Republican player totals his RPs the same way as the Imperial Player, but his units have different costs: - Regular infantry, cavalry, or artillery units cost 2 RPs per CF. Beginning with Turn 15, the Republican player pays reduced RP costs for Regular Infantry units (see Section 12.2). - National guard and militia/guerilla units cost 1 RP per CF.
+The Republican player totals his replacement points the same way as the Imperial Player, but his units have different costs:

+- Regular Infantry, Cavalry, or Artillery units cost two points per combat factor.
+Beginning with turn 15, the Republican player pays reduced replacement point costs for Regular Infantry units (see Section 11.2). - National Guard and Militia/Guerilla units cost one point per combat factor.